-The Board of Trustees presents its report for the year ended 31 December 2018.
+The Board of Trustees presents its report for the year ended 31 December 2019.

-The financial statements have been prepared in accordance with Accounting and Reporting by Charities 'Statement of Recommended Practice' applicable to charities preparing their accounts in accordance with the Financial Reporting Standards applicable in the UK (FRS 102) (effective 1 January 2015) - (Charities SORP (FRS 102)) and the Companies Act 2006.
+The financial statements have been prepared in accordance with Accounting and Reporting by Charities 'Statement of Recommended Practice' applicable to charities preparing their accounts in accordance with the Financial Reporting Standards applicable in the UK (FRS 102) - (Charities SORP (FRS 102) and the Companies Act 2006.